Prasheelreddy/TARP/README.md

 # Plant Disease Classification And Weed Detection

-To Execute the above project
+To Execute the above project 	:technologist:
  <br />
  <br />
-Download the folder 'Project Code'
+Download the folder 'Project Code' :open_file_folder:
  <br />
  ### Plant Disease Classification
- Run the file named as 'PlantDiseaseClassification.ipynb' on google colab or jupyter Notebook
+ Run the file named as 'PlantDiseaseClassification.ipynb' :running: on google colab or jupyter Notebook
  <br />
  <br />
  Now save the output model in your google drive or offline.